bloomiox/a2a/docs/THEME_SYSTEM.md

    <AppLogo />
    ```

-This system ensures consistent theming and feature management across your entire application!
+This system ensures consistent styling and feature management across your entire application!